Rules and Regulations

 Building Your Team

 For the pitch it is only essential that you have a Writer and Director confirmed.
 These can be two (or more) different people, or you can have a Writer/Director.
-If you are selected as a Finalist, you will need to have confirmed the Producer(s) for the project by Jan.
-14 (and the Producer cannot be the same person as the Director.)
+If you are selected as a Finalist, you will need to have confirmed the Producer(s) for the project by the Production Meeting in mid January (and the Producer cannot be the same person as the Director.)

 If you need help finding a Producer, Director, Writer, or any other team member, consider putting up a posting on our Crazy8s Facebook Wall, or on Craigslist.
 You are also welcome to approach anyone on the Crazy8s team – we might be able to connect you with people.
 And if you’re lucky enough to make it through to the final six, you won’t have much time to build your full team, so start thinking now about whom you want to work with!